Written by Russell Stahlke, a student in the Ed.D. program – guest writer I once...READ MORE

-STARTALK declared two goals: 1) to increase numbers of students learning critical languages, then defined as Arabic and Chinese and 2) to increase the numbers of teachers of Arabic and Chinese through professional development to meet the needs of national defense, international diplomacy, and the national economy.
-Since 2007, Star Talk has increased the number of critical languages to include Korean, Dari, Farsi, Hindi, Russian, Portuguese, Swahili, Turkish, Spanish, among others.
+STARTALK declared three goals: 1) to increase numbers of students learning critical languages, then defined as Arabic and Chinese and 2) to increase the numbers of teachers of Arabic and Chinese through professional development to meet the needs of national defense, international diplomacy, and the national economy and 3) create materials and curricula to support teaching and learning of Startalk languages.
+Since 2007, Star Talk critical languages include Arabic, Chinese, Korean, Farsi, Russian, and Spanish under certain conditions.

 Teacher Certification Program

-This year, through a $90,000 federal grant, STARTALK is partnering with CityU to fund an alternative route to teacher certification program for speakers of Chinese, Korean, Spanish, Portuguese, and Arabic.
-Despite impressive growth in Star Talk programs, our CityU/STARTALK partnership is the only one nationally that offers a teacher certification pathway from start to finish in just four quarters.
+Despite impressive growth in Star Talk programs, our CityU/STARTALK partnership is the only one nationally that offers this assistance from start to finish in just four quarters.
 On the state level, this program contributes significantly to teacher diversity.
-Locally, there has been an explosion of public and private schools offering Chinese; a sustained interest in Spanish; a smaller number offering Korean; and a growing interest in offering the other languages in this grant.
+Locally, there has been an explosion of public and private schools offering Chinese; a sustained interest in Spanish; a smaller number offering Korean.
+The specific languages included may vary yearly based on interest.

-Fifteen grant scholarships fund application fees, online preparation activities, and first quarter tuition (summer).
+Grant scholarships fund application fees, online preparation activities, and first quarter tuition (summer).
 In addition to oral and written proficiency in one of these languages, interested individuals must meet all Washington state prerequisites and requirements for teacher certification.
-The location for both courses and Lab School is Chong Wa Hall in the historic Seattle Chinatown District.
+The location for both courses and Lab School is Chong Wa Hall in tthe National Register Seattle Chinatown Historic District.
 Chong Wa Education Society is one of several community partners.

 Why call it STARTALK?
 The “Mother of STARTALK” is Dr. Laura Murray, who greatly influenced this unique legislation for the National Security Language Initiative.
 Dr. Murray was a huge fan of the smash hit movies of Star Trek; and in considering a name of this project, coined STARTALK!

-Interested individuals are encouraged to go to the STARTALK website https://startalk.umd.edu/public/ and/or contact CityU enrollment adviser Faye Watanabe (email@example.com).
+Interested individuals are encouraged to go to the STARTALK website https://startalk.umd.edu/public/ and/or contact CityU enrollment adviser Melissa Ann Nagamine (firstname.lastname@example.org).